Sandra Navidi: Early life and education

 Navidi was born in Mönchengladbach, Germany, to an Iranian father and a German mother.

 She graduated from the University of Cologne School of Law in Germany with a law degree, and from Fordham University School of Law in New York with a Master-of-Law Degree in Banking, Corporate, and Finance Law.

 Career

 Navidi is a macroeconomic consultant.
 She is the founder and chief executive officer of BeyondGlobal, an international management consultancy.

-Previously, she worked at New York University and at advisory firm Roubini Global Economics as director of research strategies.
-Prior to that, Navidi held positions as investment banker at Scarsdale Equities, general counsel at Muzinich & Co. and consultant at Deloitte.
+Initially she worked at New York University and at advisory firm Roubini Global Economics as director of research strategies.
+Prior to that, Navidi had held positions as investment banker at Scarsdale Equities, general counsel at Muzinich & Co. and consultant at Deloitte.

-She is admitted to the practice of law in the United States and in Germany and serves as Counsel to the international law firm Urban Thier & Federer.
+She is admitted to the practice of law in New York State and in Germany and serves as Counsel to the international law firm Urban Thier & Federer.

 She works for n-tv and Spreeradio as financial expert (RTL).

 In May 2019 she started a weekly column about economics and finance in the German "Bild-Zeitung".